sindresorhus/urls-md/readme.md

 Type: `string`

-Text to extract markdown links and images from.
+Text to extract Markdown links and images from.

 ## CLI